j-white/oct/README.md

-opennms-cluster-tools
+OpenNMS Cluster Tools (OCT)
 =====================

-Tools for building and managing a cluster of OpenNMS instances.
+Fabric scripts for building and managing a cluster of OpenNMS instances.